 Instructions

-- Add the 2 tablespoons sake, 1 ½ tablespoons soy sauce, and 10 grams grated ginger to a bowl and stir to combine.
+- Add the 2 tablespoons sake, 1 ½ tablespoons soy sauce, and 10 grams grated ginger to a bowl and mix to combine.
 Add the 450 grams chicken tenders and coat each one with the marinade.
-Let the chicken marinate for at least an hour.
+Let them marinate for at least an hour.

 - When you're ready to fry the chicken, preheat a pot with 1 ½ inches of vegetable oil in a deep, heavy-bottomed pot to 355°F (180°C).